junjun9676/My-Project/README.md

 2. **Set Dimensions**: Input the desired width and height for the resized image.
 3. **Maintain Aspect Ratio**: Optionally, check the box to maintain the aspect ratio while resizing.
 4. **Resize and Download**: Click the "Resize" button, and once the resizing is complete, you can download your resized image.
+5. **No Installation Needed**: The tool works entirely in your browser, so you don’t need to install any software.
+6. **Responsive Design**: The web app works seamlessly across devices and screen sizes.

 ## Technologies Used